About sexual assault

 Teenagers sometimes consent to sexual contact or sexual activity that they regret afterwards.

 This can happen when the sexual contact or activity doesn’t go the way they hoped or expected, when the other person behaves badly afterwards, when they misunderstand each other’s feelings and so on.
-Sometimes this can lead to allegations of sexual assault, even when the teenagers might have consented to the sexual contact or activity at some point.
+Sometimes this can lead to allegations of sexual assault, even when the teenagers might have consented to the sexual contact or activity.

 It’s important to be clear about what happened.
 It’s OK to calmly ask teenagers about the sequence of events and whether they might have consented to some things but not others.